gist-rs/anyrag/README.md

 └── README.md          # This file
 ```

+## Deployment to Google Cloud Run

+This project includes a comprehensive script to automate deployment to Google Cloud Run.
+The script handles creating secrets, setting IAM permissions, building the container, and deploying the service.

+### Prerequisites

+-   The [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) must be installed and initialized.
+-   You must have a Google Cloud project with billing enabled.
+-   Your `crates/server/.env` file must be created and contain your `AI_API_KEY` and `BIGQUERY_PROJECT_ID`.

+### How to Deploy

+1.  **Make the script executable:**
+    ```sh
+    chmod +x deploy.sh
+    ```

+2.  **Run the deployment script, passing your Google Cloud Project ID as an argument:**
+    ```sh
+    ./deploy.sh your-gcp-project-id
+    ```
+    The script will guide you through the authentication process and handle all the necessary steps to get your service live.
+Upon completion, it will output the URL for your deployed service.

 ## Running Tests

 You can run all tests for the entire workspace from the root directory: